 So.
 I hear you’re diversifying?

-Sounds like you’re becoming an instaguru, then.
+You’re becoming an instaguru, then?

 Not Instagram, you lummox.
 Instaguru.
 An “instant guru”.
 A shiny expert with all the answers* available for a great-value price (hurry while stocks last!).